Jerr-z/scimon/README.md

 #### Strace Parsing

-In the function `_pre_command_git_check` (I really should rename this already), you can see that we are actually parsing the command and executing it with `strace` instead.
+In the function `_scimon_pre_exec_hook`, you can see that we are actually parsing the command and executing it with `strace` instead.
 This allows us to have a list of the system calls being used to execute the command which is stored in `~/.scimon/strace.log`.
 After the strace command stops running, we terminate the whole execution early so the original command doesn't get executed again!

-Finally, we parse the output log with `_parse_strace`, and store relevant system calls in the proper tables
+Finally, we parse the output log with `_scimon_parse_strace`, and store relevant system calls in the proper tables

 #### Database Operations